128technology/docs/docs/plugin_kni_namespace_scripts.md

 sidebar_label: KNI Namespace Scripts
 ---

-As part of plugin development to extend the functionality of a 128T router, a very common model is to leverage [KNI (Kernel Network Interface)](concepts_kni) along with linux network namespaces.
-They allow for isolation of various networking components such as interfaces, routing table, iptables etc while running applications that leverage these networking namespaces.
+As part of plugin development to extend the functionality of a 128T router, a very common model is to leverage [KNI (Kernel Network Interface)](concepts_kni) along with Linux network namespaces.
+They allow for isolation of various networking components such as interfaces, routing table, iptables, etc., while running applications that leverage these networking namespaces.
 This is also very common method to deploy [Service Function Chaining](plugin_intro#service-function-chaining) within the product.

-The goal of this package is to provide a set of scripts which do most of the mundane tasks when it comes to setting up the namespaces and associated environment.
+The goal of this package is to provide a set of scripts which do most of the tasks when it comes to setting up the namespaces and associated environment.

 ## Scripts
 The following scripts are part of the package and have a well-defined role as described [here](concepts_kni#script-types).